 (A resource guide for anyone whose children are detained at the Los Padrinos Juvenile Hall)

 Established in 1957, Los Padrinos Juvenile Hall in Downey, CA, functions as a temporary holding facility for children awaiting court proceedings.
-Once the child concludes the trial process, he or she will get released home, placed in a camp or a foster home, or committed to the California Youth Authority.
+Once the child concludes the trial process, he or she will get released home, placed in a camp or a foster home, or committed to the California Division of Juvenile Justice.

 With the recent $36 million expansion, two new housing facilities were added to accommodate more children and almost tripled the previous occupancy.

 As the second oldest juvenile facility that serves the county of Los Angeles, Los Padrinos houses approximately 500 incarcerated juveniles with ages ranging from 12- to 18-years-old.
 With an almost 85% male population, the hall provides separate housing facilities for young women.